Mayor’s announcement guarantees all City & purchase of service employees will make $15/hour by end of 2018

 Unemployed (USURTOT) and pregnant with her second child in late 2013, Shantel Burris knew she needed to make a change.
 In a year, the 24-year-old went from jobless benefits to earning double the New York minimum wage.

-Her first step was getting a high school diploma, and a chat with a counselor sparked a “nonstop” process … Continue Reading
+Her first step was getting a high school diploma, and a chat with a counselor sparked a “nonstop” process of preparation centered on … Continue Reading

 SOUTH BRONX — A coalition of antipoverty organizations and community members is set to launch in the borough with the goal of helping kids get healthy and college-ready.

 The South Bronx Rising Together network, comprised of the The Children’s Aid Society and Phipps Neighborhoods, as well as JPMorgan Chase and other community members, aims to help create new economic … Continue Reading

 Leaders from community groups, social services, businesses and academia to hone new models for turning schools into vibrant community hubs that provide services to at-risk families